HYJungao/hyjungao.github.io/_posts/2025-01-01-DistributedMachineLearning.md

   - For communication time, estimate it by dividing the communication volume by the device communication bandwidth.
 The communication volume is derived from theoretical calculations, while the communication bandwidth is obtained through profiling.
   - Based on the above estimation results, Galvatron simulates the execution process to calculate the overhead of a given layer using a given strategy.
   - There is performance degradation due to overlapping computation and communication on GPUs.
 This performance degradation is not caused by blocking due to communication-computation dependencies.
 Through experiments, the authors found that overlapping communication and computation occupies GPU computing resources (e.g., CUDA cores), significantly affecting the execution efficiency of both.

+### Mixed Precision Training

+- FP16 occupies half the memory of FP32 and is faster to compute, which can facilitate the training of larger models.
+  - Data Overflow: Underflow, Numbers close to zero may be rounded to zero due to rounding errors Overflow, Extremely large numbers may be approximated as infinity.
+  - Rounding Errors: Differences between the approximate value obtained from computation and the exact value, such as 0.3 becoming 0.30000000000000004.
+These small errors can accumulate over time.
+- FP32 Weight Backup: Solves rounding error
+  - Maintain a master copy of weights in FP32 (Master-Weights), while using FP16 to store weights, activations, and gradients during training.
+During parameter updates, update the FP32 master weights using FP16 gradients.
+- Loss Scaling: Solves underflow
+  - When using FP16 instead of FP32 for gradient updates, values that are too small can cause underflow in FP16 precision, leading some gradients to become zero and preventing model convergence.
+  - FP16 is used for storage and multiplication.
+FP32 is used for accumulation to avoid rounding errors.

 ### GShard: Scaling Giant Models with Conditional Computation and Automatic Sharding